Wamala-Emmanuel/MariaDB-NodeJs/README.md

 # MariaDB-NodeJs
-Connecting to the database using MariaDB in nodeJs
+Connecting to the database using MariaDB in NodeJs